-All in all, in terms of value for money, this may be one of the best budget smart scales on the market right now.
+All in all, in terms of value for money, this is a great choice.

 The second generation QardioBase retains the signature circular “floating” look of its predecessor but enhances it with a wider base for added stability.
 This was one of the main gripes with the previous generation.
 A new rechargeable battery has also been added that runs for up to a year between charges.
 The screen is brighter and crisper and there is a better haptic engine installed.

 Qardio says it has enhanced the sensor system and introduced new and improved algorithms.
 This means your weight, body mass index and body composition (% muscle, fat, water, bone) measurements will be more accurate than before.
 There is also a unique Pregnancy Mode which helps expecting moms safely track their progress during this happy time and beyond.